Problem Statement Add/remove

 Step by step:

-1. Present the input for conducting the method.
-The input would be either opportunity areas identified in earlier methods or challenges identified through desktop research or through user interviews
+1. Gather the input for conducting the method.
+The input would be either opportunity areas identified in earlier methods or challenges identified through desktop research or through user interviews.
+For ideas on how to structure data, see ‘Affinity Diagramming’.
+It is important to consider the data gathered holistically before writing the problem statement.

 When doing this method you should consider: